Mechanical-Advantage/AdvantageScope/PRIVACY.md

 Opening videos from The Blue Alliance or YouTube requires that the AdvantageScope application interface with Google services, as covered by the Google [privacy policy](https://policies.google.com/privacy).

 Users of AdvantageScope beta releases who choose to fill out the feedback survey are interacting with Google Forms, which is also covered by Google's privacy policy.

+The AdvantageScope XR mobile application is distributed through Apple's App Store, which publishes a [privacy policy](https://www.apple.com/legal/privacy/data/en/app-store/) that applies when using this feature.

 ## Contact